openenergymonitor/emonhub/conf/interfacer_examples/Fronius/readme.md

 # Fronius WebAPI Interface #

-This is an interface for Fronius Inverter and power meters.
+This is an interface for Fronius Inverter with or without modbus connected power meters.
-This interfacer extracts data using the Fronius Webapi published on thier website.
+This interfacer extracts data using api calls to the inverter.
+It makes available all the data retuned by the api's.
+The Fronius Webapi is published on thier website.

 It utilises three api calls to extract 3 sets of data from the URL's  /solar_api/v1/GetPowerFlowRealtimeData.fcgi
                 /solar_api/v1/GetInverterRealtimeData.cgi